A Survey on Deep Learning for Theorem Proving: Background

 Formal theorem proving represents theorems and proofs in a machine-verifiable format, ensuring their correctness using rigorous logical rules.
 This field can be broadly classified into two paradigms: automated theorem proving~(ATP) and interactive theorem proving~(ITP).

 ATP aims to verify formal statements fully automatically.
 Saturation-based theorem provers, including E~\citep{e} and Vampire~\citep{vampire}, mainly operate on first-order logic (FOL) to autonomously generate logical consequences from a set of axioms until a proof or refutation is derived, or computational limits are reached.
 Similarly, geometric ATP systems such as GEX~\citep{gex} prove geometry problems by iteratively applying deduction rules.
 Other approaches, such as tableau-based methods like leanCoP~\citep{leancop} and instantiation-based methods like iProver~\citep{iprover}, use other forms of proof calculi for proof construction.
+In addition to these, Boolean satisfiability~(SAT) solvers (e.g., MiniSat~\citep{minisat}, CaDiCaL~\citep{cadical}) and satisfiability modulo theories~(SMT) solvers (e.g., Z3~\citep{z3}, CVC5~\citep{cvc5}) play a crucial role in ATP by efficiently handling propositional logic and theories such as arithmetic, bit-vectors, and arrays.
 Despite the sophisticated designs of these ATP systems, the inherent vast search space often limits their practicality in more complex problems.